-Have you applied with us previously?
+Have you applied with us prior to Jan.
+15, 2016?
 Before submitting your next application, read more.

-When applying for a position at MD Anderson Cancer Center follow these easy steps for best optimization:
+When applying for a position at MD Anderson, follow these steps for best optimization:

-- Click the 'apply' button once you've found a position of interest
+- Click the “Apply for Job” button once you've found a position of interest.

 The testing process is designed to measure various skills and abilities that are important to performing clerical, secretarial, and technical jobs including: